sdesalas/botbrains/README.md

 Robot brain tools to automate your nodebot

-## Interact with your brain in 3D.
+## Interact with your bot brain in 3D.

-You can watch signals travel across your nodebot neural network in 3D, as well as train your robot with positive and negative reinforcement.
+You can watch signals travel across your robot's neural network in 3D, as well as train it with positive and negative reinforcement.

 ![brain-3d.png](brain-3d.gif)